jduimovich/kubelinter-sarif-poc/README.md

 or `demo.cmd` on Windows.

+The demo scans two types of yaml.
+The first is a deployment, with multiple yaml files.
 The converted output can be found in output.sarif, the original raw output in klint.txt.

+The secons is a helm chart directory.
+The output can be found in helm.sarif

 You can view the sarif file in many ways